Balanced Energy Network at London South Bank University

 District Heating and Cooling with Heat Pumps

-The BEN Consortium is currently delivering an Innovate UK award project to construct a Balanced Energy Network at the London South Bank University campus, ten minutes walk from Waterloo.
+The BEN Consortium has delivered an Innovate UK award project to construct a Balanced Energy Network at the London South Bank University campus, ten minutes walk from Waterloo.

 Developing scalable solutions to heat networks is critical to meeting heat demand, and to reaching the UK’s 2050 carbon reduction targets.
 Developing heat network infrastructure is both a technical and social challenge due to the high infrastructure costs, and the diverse actors and supply chains involved.